yherve/virt-deploy/README.md

     }

-Note that if the "disk" element is not specified, the script assumes that a qcow2 file exist with the name of the vm in the current working directory.
+Note that if the "disk" element is not specified, the script assumes that a 'qcow2' file exist with the name of the vm in the current working directory.

-In this case is implicitly added:
+So in this case, the extra parameter is implicitly added:

     disk "./vm1.qcow2"